modular/modular/KGEN/docs/public/value-lifecycle.md

 Mojo isn’t the first language to try to pin this down - there are many languages to learn from including C++, Rust, Swift and many more.
-Each of these has different tradeoffs: C++, for example, is very powerful but often accused of “getting the defaults wrong” which leads to bugs and mis-features.
-Swift is easy to work with, but has a less predictable model that copies values a lot and is dependent on an “ARC optimizer” for performance.
+Each of these has different tradeoffs: C++, for example, is very powerful but often accused of "getting the defaults wrong" which leads to bugs and mis-features.
+Swift is easy to work with, but has a less predictable model that copies values a lot and is dependent on an "ARC optimizer" for performance.
 Rust started with strong value ownership goals to satisfy its borrow checker, but relies on values being movable, and makes it challenging to express custom move constructors.
 In Python, everything is a reference to a class, so it has never really faced these issues.

-We aimed to learn from these and other languages to provide a model that is very powerful while still easy to learn and understand, and without requiring “best effort” and difficult-to-predict optimization passes.
+We aimed to learn from these and other languages to provide a model that is very powerful while still easy to learn and understand, and without requiring "best effort" and difficult-to-predict optimization passes.
 We use C++ as the primary comparison point in examples because it is widely known but occasionally reference other languages if they provide a better comparison point.